mcjohnso765/nebula-ii/docs/team_05/README.md

 # STARS 2024 Design Final Project

 ## TEAM NAME
-* Team Member 1 Name
-* Team Member 2 Name
-* Team Member 3 Name
-* Team Member 4 Name
-* Peer Mentor Name
+* Ainsley Strothkamp
+* Alex Tauriainen
+* Berin Celik
+* Medha Shinde
+* Shrienidhi Gopalakrishnan
+* Pranav Wadhwa

 ## Project Type
-Short (2-3 sentences) project description
+Our project was to create a 32-bit RISC-V CPU

 ## Pin Layout
 Note that on the final chip, there are 38 gpio of which you have access to 4.